makerlabmx/altair-arduinoide/avr/libraries/AquilaProtocol/README.md

 Internally uses short address, EUI Long address is used as unique identifier and for events.

-New Command:

-PROTOCOL_COM_EUI 14

-gets EUI, like get name, but with raw address.

-Now we use Aquila.anounce(BROADCAST), and send EUI Address instead of class on end of setup
+Now we use Mesh.anounce(HUB), and send EUI Address instead of class on end of setup

-In event emmit, the EUI Address is appended to the message after param
+In event emit, the EUI Address is appended to the message after param

+## Licence

+Use or modification of this software is subject to the Makerlab licence, please see ``license.txt`` for details.